diepfote/diepfote.github.io/package-manager-helpers/index.md

 - downloads new official packages (runs `pacman -Syu`)
 - then executes `yay -G <pkg-name` (updates PKGBUILD)
-- generates checksum for updated PKGBUILD to check if it matches manually generated checksum.
+- generates a checksum for the updated PKGBUILD to check if it matches the manually generated checksum
-- if it matches an automatic update is started (root privileges required, single time `sudo` approval)
+- if it matches it starts an automated update (root privileges required, single time sudo approval)
-- it does this ^ for a list of packages defined in `pkgs_with_saved_checksums=()`;
+- it does this ^ for a list of packages defined in `pkgs_with_saved_checksums=()`
-  afterwards it runs a normal `yay` upgrade and asks the user if he/she wants to upgrade the remaining packages
+- afterwards it runs a normal `yay` upgrade and asks the user if he/she want to upgrade the remaining packages

 ## yay-generate-PKGBUILD-checksum

 [find here](https://github.com/diepfote/scripts/blob/20e3c1d8f566180e500e9dff28ee5914c090a3ee/source-me/linux/posix-compliant-shells.sh#L289)

-sublements `yay-all`, used to manually generate checksums for AUR PKGBUILDs
+This supplements yay-all.
+It generates checksums for AUR PKGBUILDs.

 ### Why?

-PKGBUILDS contain checksum and pkg versions sections.
-These alter the checksum generated for a PKGBUILD anytime there is an update.
+A PKGBUILD contains a checksum and pkg version section.
+These alter the checksum generated for a PKGBUILD anytime there is a version update.
-The point of this function/script is to not see checksum changes unless instructions in a given PKGBUILD change.
+The point of this function/script is to ignore changes unless instructions in a given PKGBUILD change.